sofwah/bunny-color-calculator/README.md

 3. Input the colors of both bunny parents using the color picker or by entering gene codes.

 4. Explore the predicted color outcomes for the bunny offspring.

+# License

+All rights reserved.
+No permission is granted to use, modify, or distribute the code in this repository without explicit written permission.